 After initial screening of applications by the School of Biomedical Engineering faculty, candidates for our M.S. and Ph.D. programs will be invited to campus to interview for admission.

-Graduate Interview Days for 2020 will likely take place late February/early March in 2020.
-Please check this page for updates.
+Graduate Interview Days will take place on Monday, February 24 and Tuesday, February 25, 2020.
 This event provides an opportunity for candidates to tour campus, meet current and other prospective students, visit with faculty, and learn more about the program.

 For full consideration into any of the School of Biomedical Engineering graduate programs, applicants must have completed Calculus 1, 2, and 3, Physics 1 and 2 (calculus-base preferred), Ordinary Differential Equations, a semester of Life Science, and have a GPA of 3.0 on a 4.0 scale.
 An applicant may be conditionally admitted if missing only one of the prerequisite courses listed above (and must complete that course the first semester in the program).